cartesi/rollups-examples/README.md

 _Note_: When running in host mode, localhost port `5004` will be used by default to allow the DApp's back-end to communicate with the Cartesi Rollups framework.

+### Logging configuration

+Whether in production mode or in host mode, it is possible to configure the level of logging information printed by the environment components.
+The main [docker-compose.yml](./docker-compose.yml) file specifies the environment services and their configurations, and these include environment variables that can be used to control the level of logging detail for each service.

+For most services, the variable `RUST_LOG` defines the log level.
+The possible values for it are the following: `trace`, `debug`, `info`, `warn`, and `error`.

+In production mode, the `server_manager` service has two different variables to control logging levels. `SERVER_MANAGER_LOG_LEVEL` controls the level of detail for the service itself, while `REMOTE_CARTESI_MACHINE_LOG_LEVEL` controls it for the Cartesi Machine in which the back-end is executing.
+The possible values for these variables are slightly different: `trace`, `debug`, `info`, `warning`, `error`, and `fatal`.
+Note that these definitions do not affect the output printed by the back-end code itself, which has independent control of its logging level.

+...

 ### Interactive console

 It is possible to start an interactive console for the Cartesi Machine containing the application's back-end logic.